hi-manshu/Flutter-Crypto/README.md

 # FlutterCrypto App

-A new Flutter Crypto App.
+A new Flutter Crypto App built using MVP Design Pattern and Dependency Injection

 ## Getting Started